Why Start a Pre-College Philosophy Program, and How to Do it

 In philosophy sessions, young people learn that there are many approaches to most philosophical questions.
 This multiplicity of perspectives helps students to think more clearly about their own views.
 Philosophy provides tools for young people to bring meaning to their experiences and to learn to think for themselves.
 Participation in philosophy sessions can transform the way students see themselves.
 Watching a student who for the first time sees that he or she has something to contribute to an intellectual community, and that the way he or she perceives the world is unique and interesting, can be profoundly moving.

-Paper by NW Center Program Director Sara Goering about the value of introducing philosophy to children: Finding and Fostering the Philosophical Impulse in Young People: A Tribute to the Work of Gareth B. Matthews
+Paper by UW Center for Philosophy for Children Program Director Sara Goering about the value of introducing philosophy to children: Finding and Fostering the Philosophical Impulse in Young People: A Tribute to the Work of Gareth B. Matthews

 Philosophers in the Schools